guru-code-expert/OpenTrace/CONTRIBUTING.md

 6. [Exception] Updates to non-coding elements (like documents) does not necessarily require a PR.

-The above is applicable to all contributors including the maintainers.
+The above is applicable to all contributors, including the maintainers.

+All the features and bug fixes are merged into the experimental branch.
+After features are all added to the experimental branch, a version branch (e.g., `0.2.1`) will be created from `experimental`, and it will be staged for a release (merge into the main branch).

 ![workflow](https://github.com/AgentOpt/Trace/blob/experimental/docs/images/contributing_workflow.png?raw=true)